jonathangmurphy/jonathangmurphy.github.io/README.md

-Hi, I'm Jonathan G. Murphy, a Neurobiology researcher.
+Hi, I'm Jonathan G. Murphy, a neurobiology researcher.
 Welcome to my personal website where you can become familiar with my work.
 <br>
 <br>
 # Bio